Top 15 Venture Capital Firms Investing in Robotics

 Image of Cleveland Avenue - Top VCs in Robotics

-Cleveland Avenue is a venture capital firm that invests across the full company lifecycle, from seed and early rounds to later-stage and growth equity.
-While known for a strong focus on the food and beverage sector, the firm also backs technology companies in areas like AI, robotics, and supply chain management.
+Cleveland Avenue is a venture capital firm that invests across a company's full lifecycle, from seed and early rounds to late-stage and growth equity.
+The firm has a distinct focus on the food and beverage, lifestyle, and technology sectors.

-• Investment stages: Seed, early, late-stage, and private equity
+• Investment stages: Seed, early, late-stage venture, and private equity

-• Industries of focus: Food and Beverage, AgTech, Robotics, AI, Supply Chain Management
+• Industries of focus: Food and Beverage, Lifestyle, AgTech, Robotics, AI, Supply Chain Management

 • Founded: 2015

-• Notable portfolio companies: Beyond Meat, NotCo, Bear Robotics, Soul Machines
+• Notable portfolio companies: Beyond Meat, NotCo, Bear Robotics, Soul Machines, SparkCharge

 You can refer to their website here.